Can I be straight up with you?

-- Domain name: For most registrars out there, the cost falls between $10 – $100 per year for a brand new domain.
-If you want to back-order an expired domain which is relevant to your business and has earned some trusted links, it would cost you anywhere between $20 – $5,000.
+- Domain name: For most registrars out there, the cost falls between $10 – $100 per year for a brand-new domain.
+If you want to back-order an expired domain that is relevant to your business and has earned some trusted links, it would cost you anywhere between $20 – $5,000.

 If the domain name is premium, the cost will probably be more.
-Often, these can be related to Real Estate or Financials, or a country-specific domain.
+Often, these can be related to Real Estate, Financials, or a country-specific domain.

 Ideally, you want to keep the costs fairly and choose a domain name that has your company name or product name.
 Choose your website name carefully.
 For this, an old expired domain may not be your best choice.